VideoGameSmash12/VideoGameSmash12/README.md

 I'm Video.
 I do programming as a hobby.
 Most of my important projects relate to data handling or scraping.

 #### Highlights
-These are projects of mine that I'm the most proud of.
+These are projects of mine that I'm proud of.
 Usually, it's because I've put a lot of effort into them or polished them.

 | Project | Language | Description |
 |---------|----------|-------------|